-Understand the laws and regulations that affect your waterway.
+Understand the laws & regulations that affect your waterway

-Environmental permits and regulations are designed to ensure that residents are managing waterways so that they do not negatively impact our shared water resources.
-Water is regulated at multiple levels, starting with the federal government and tribal governments, then at the state level, and finally at the level of our local counties and cities.
-Different permits and regulations apply depending on your project and location.
+Environmental permits and regulations are designed to ensure that residents are managing waterways in a way that does not impact our shared water resources.
+Water is regulated at many levels, starting with the federal government and tribal governments, then at the state level, and finally at the level of our local counties and cities.
+Different permits and regulations that apply depend on your project and location.
 It is important to be informed on existing regulations and what steps you need to take before beginning a project on your waterway.

 Shorelines and Environmental Assistance